 After the war, he got his best reviews for an atypical part as a downward-spiraling con-man in Nightmare Alley (1947).
 Although he remained a huge star, much of his postwar work was unremarkable.
 He continued to do notable stage work and also began producing films.
 Following a fine performance in Billy Wilder's Witness for the Prosecution (1957), Power began production on Solomon and Sheba (1959).
-Halfway through shooting, he collapsed during a dueling scene with George Sanders and died of a heart attack before reaching a hospital.
+Halfway through shooting, he collapsed during a dueling scene with George Sanders, and he died of a heart attack before reaching a hospital.

 His three children, including his namesake, Tyrone William Power IV (known professionally as Tyrone Power Jr.), have all followed him in the family acting tradition.

-|Deborah Ann Smith||(7 May 1958 - 15 November 1958) (his death) 1 child|
+|Deborah Jean Smith Minardos||(7 May 1958 - 15 November 1958) (his death) (1 child)|

-|Linda Christian||(27 January 1949 - 7 August 1956) (divorced) 2 children|
+|Linda Christian||(27 January 1949 - 7 August 1956) (divorced) (2 children)|

 |Annabella||(23 April 1939 - 26 January 1948) (divorced)|